nbakas/ANNBN.jl/ReadMe.md

 Start with example in /test/100_variables.jl .
 You may change the generating function, or directly the input xx_train, yy_train, the number of observations, etc., and compare with other methods.

-> Classification for Computer Vision
+> Classification & Computer Vision

 Start with example in /test/MNIST/__MNIST.jl .
 You may exactly reproduce the results in Table 2 of the manuscript.
+The same structure is appropriate for simpler classification problems.